• Skip to primary navigation

 • Ensure recruitment practices provide a consistent process for attracting, qualifying and selecting candidates that reflect the available qualified labor pool, demonstrating compliance with ADA and other employment laws.

-• Document procedures for securing confidentiality of private information, and restrict access to sensitive information to limit allegations of misuse.
+• Document procedures for securing confidentiality of private information and restrict access to sensitive information to limit allegations of misuse.

-• Whether online or hard copy, ensure job application forms include appropriate disclosures and conditions, acknowledge-ments and authorizations (permission for background check).
+• Whether online or hard copy, ensure job application forms include appropriate disclosures and conditions, acknowledgements and authorizations (permission for background check).

 • Ensure all screenings and verifications comply with employment regulations (authorizations, disclosures, timing).